Preview: UTG Recon Flex II Bipod

 UTG Reon Flex II Bipod

-One example is the UTG Recon Flex II Bipod, available in a variety of lengths and compatible with either M-Lok or KeyMod interfaces, which features legs that attach using a pair of slots at the 3- and 9-o’clock positions.
+One company that provides a streamlined configuration and reduces bulk is Leapers, with its UTG Recon Flex II Bipod.
+The design is available in a variety of lengths and compatible with either M-Lok or KeyMod interfaces, which features legs that attach using a pair of slots at the 3- and 9-o’clock positions.

 Aluminum construction keeps weight to 11.3 ozs. total, and each length-adjustable leg features a one-piece locking slider that secures it in one of five radial positions.